Lion Electric Company: Autobus Lion (2011-2017)

-La Compagnie Électrique Lion (2017-present)
+La Compagnie Électrique Lion (2017-2024)

 In June 2017, Lion Bus rebranded itself as the Lion Electric Company.
 As part of the transition, the company announced the development of a second bus design, a flat-floor fully electric minibus for school and transit applications (later unveiled as the LionM and LionA, respectively).
 In addition, Lion announced the development of Class 5-8 fully electric trucks, with a planned launch in fall 2018.

 In November 2017, Power Energy (a wholly owned subsidiary of Power Corporation Canada), announced a major investment in Lion Electric.
 In the summer of 2018, the company established a base of operations in central California.

 In 2021, Lion announced a new manufacturing facility in Joliet, Illinois to produce its electric buses and trucks, and became a public company by merging with a special-purpose acquisition company (SPAC).
 In May 2021, Lion received an order from First Student for 260 electric buses, its largest order at that point.

+The company stated in December 2024 that it was entering creditor protection in Canada and Chapter 15 bankruptcy in the US, as it defaulted on its debt; Lion laid off 920 employees during the year, including a temporary layoff of 400 employees at the Illinois plant.

+Lion (2025- )

+As Lion entered creditor protection at the end of 2024, the company announced that all remaining production was focused on producing and delivering outstanding vehicle orders, with the company placing itself for sale to finance further restructuring and avoid complete closure.
+In February 2025, Lion was introduced to a class-action lawsuit in Canada from its shareholders, claiming it misrepresented the stability of its finances; after 2023, the company stock had collapsed in price, becoming virtually worthless.
+In the same month in the United States, a law firm began an investigation into Lion in an effort to determine whether the company committed securities fraud, coinciding with an EPA investigation into the catastrophic failure of multiple Lion EV buses placed into service in Maine.

+Following nearly $180M CDN of investment from Quebec, the province ended financial support of the company at the end of April 2025.

+In May 2025, the sale of the company was completed for $6M CDN to a group of investors led by a Lion director and a real-estate developer, with the company changing its name to the capitalized LION.
+The restructure brought a number of changes, as the company sold off its manufacturing facilities in the United States and its battery-pack production facility.
+LION also ended development and production of its Lion6 and Lion8 commercial trucks to focus entirely on school bus production (moving entirely to the LionC and LionD lines).
+In another change, the revived company made an extensive retraction on its focus market; along with pulling out of the United States entirely, LION has also currently centered its regrowth entirely on its home province of Quebec.